ietf-rats-wg/eat/draft-ietf-rats-eat.md

 facility operates for the whole chip or device.
 If the EAT for such a chip includes submodules, then each submodule should independently report the status of the whole-chip or whole-device debug facility.
-This is the only way the relying party can know the debug status of the submodules since there is no inheritance.
+This is the only way the Relying Party can know the debug status of the submodules since there is no inheritance.

 ### Enabled